 For younger children, I highly recommend the Mini-Master series by Julie Merberg and Suzanne Bober.
 Also, the Touch The Art series by Julie Appel and Amy Guglielmo.

 Along with the aids that will go with the main AO artists, I intend on making non-western/minority/modern picture study aids for each term soon, but I wanted to post this one as soon as possible as I know some of my fellow AOers have already started Term 2.
 Those will hopefully be coming in the near future!

 Feel free to download it for personal use in your own homeschool (Ambleside Online, another Charlotte Mason curriculum, or otherwise).
 This is my first attempt at doing something like this, so I would love feedback!
-You can leave a comment or send me an email through my contact page, or fill out my Picture Study survey!
+You can leave a comment, send me an email through my contact page, or fill out my Picture Study survey!